ryan-mcclue/musings/tower-of-knowledge.md

 QSPI can be used without CPU with data queues

-LED anode is positive longer lead?
+LED anode is positive longer lead

 # Phone
 Procedure Call Standard for the Arm Architecture (AAPCS).